HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

     ```

     This sample configuration tells Filebeat to read all `.log` files in the /var/log/containers directory and send the log data to a Logstash instance running on ${KUBE_HOSTNAME}:5044.
-    kubeconfig is the default way to authenticate to a Kubernetes cluster.The kube_config file's default location is the ~/.kube directory.
+    The kube_config file is the default way to authenticate to a Kubernetes cluster.
+By default, the kube_config file is located in the ~/.kube directory.

 ### Managing indexes in OpenSearch